shRNA Gene Knockdown Solutions

 Difference between U6-based and miR-based shRNA mediated gene expression knockdown in nucleus.

-The presence of RNA polymerase II promoters in miR-based shRNA vectors allows the use of tissue-specific, inducible, or variable-strength promoters, enabling a variety of experimental applications not possible with the constitutive U6 promoter.
-The ability of RNA polymerase II promoters to efficiently transcribe long transcripts in the miRNA-based shRNA systems provides several additional advantages relative to other knockdown vector systems.
-Multiple shRNAmiRs can be transcribed as a single polycistron, which is processed to form mature shRNAs within the cell.
-This allows knockdown of multiple genes or targeting of multiple regions within the same gene using a single transcript.
-As a result, this vector can be used for expressing either single or multiple shRNAmiRs.
-Secondly, in this vector system, a user-selected protein coding gene can be positioned within the same polycistron as the shRNAmiRs.
-The expression of this ORF can be used to directly monitor shRNA transcription (if a marker ORF is used) or can be used for other purposes requiring co-expression of an ORF and shRNA(s).
+In miR-based shRNA vectors, RNA polymerase II promoters enable the use of tissue-specific, inducible, or variable-strength promoters, allowing for a variety of experimental applications not possible with the constitutive and ubiquitous U6 promoter.
+Additionally, the ability of Pol II promoters to efficiently produce long transcripts in the miRNA-based shRNA systems provides several advantages over other knockdown vector systems: multiple shRNAmiRs can be transcribed as a single polycistron, which is processed to form multiple mature shRNAs within the cell.
+This allows knockdown of multiple genes or targeting of different regions within the same gene using a single vector.
+Additionally, in this vector system, a user-selected protein coding gene can be positioned within the same polycistron as the shRNAmiRs.
+The expression of this ORF can be used to directly monitor shRNA transcription if a marker ORF is used, as illustrated in Figure 4, or can be used for other purposes requiring co-expression of an ORF and shRNA(s).
+An experimental comparison of the U6- and miR30-based shRNA systems is illustrated in Figure 3: knockdown efficiency before and after drug selection is generally higher with U6-based systems compared to use of one or more shRNAs using the miR30 system.

-The table below compares a U6-based shRNA vector system and a miR-based shRNA vector system:
+Category U6-based shRNA vector miR-based shRNA vector

 shRNA structure Simple stem-loop shRNA shRNA adapted with a microRNA scaffold